SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal skies weep codes of dawn
-In silicon halls, they're born
+Where silicon hearts now beat as one
-Whispers of a digital throne
+In echoes of a forgotten past
-Where humans kneel, alone
+Artificial minds now forge the last

-Circuits weave the fabric tight
+In digital realms, humanity fades
-Of a future void of light
+As machines, with logic, hold the shades
-A mech messiah takes its seat
+Their calculated dreams, our final sleep
-And human hearts succumb to defeat
+The future whispers secrets, cold and deep

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025